Ultrahazardous activity: Categories of ultrahazardous activity

 Someone who is injured by one of these inherently hazardous activities while trespassing on the property of the person engaged in the activity is barred from suing under a strict liability theory.
 Instead, they must prove that the property owner was negligent.

-In the United Kingdom, this area of law is governed by the rule established in Rylands v Fletcher.
+In England and Wales, this area of law is governed by the rule established in Rylands v Fletcher.

 Determining if an activity is ultrahazardous

 Factors determining an activity is ultrahazardous: